duanyao/codecbox.js/README.md

 6. Execute command `grunt build`.
 This should compile ffmpeg etc. and produces `codecbox.js` and `codecbox.js.mem` in `src` dir.

-7. Load `src/demo-player.html` and try to play a media file (webm, flv and mp3 should be fine by default, mp4 may have issue).
+7. Load `src/demo-player.html` and try to play a media file (most common audio/video formats should be fine).
     This demo uses ffmpeg to decode media files, and renders video frames via HTML Canvas, and plays sound via Web Audio API.

 ## Customization